Jon Lovitz: Personal life

 Lovitz resides in Beverly Hills, California.
 He is friends with Adam Sandler.
 He was also friends with Penny Marshall and Phil Hartman.
 He has described Hartman as "the big brother I always wanted".

 Charity

 Lovitz was a contestant on The New Celebrity Apprentice (also known as Celebrity Apprentice 8), playing for the charity St. Jude Children's Research Hospital.
 He was the sixth contestant fired, finishing in 11th place and raising $50,000 for his charity.
+He also appeared on an episode of Celebrity Weakest Link to compete for charity on November 17, 2025.

 Feud with Andy Dick

 Lovitz was involved in an intense feud with former NewsRadio costar Andy Dick concerning the death of their mutual friend Phil Hartman.
 According to Lovitz, Dick gave Hartman's wife Brynn cocaine at a Christmas party at Hartman's house in 1997.
 Brynn, a recovering addict, began using drugs again, culminating in her killing Hartman and herself on May 28, 1998.
 When Lovitz joined the cast of NewsRadio as Hartman's replacement, he and Dick got into a heated argument in which Lovitz reportedly shouted "I wouldn't be here if you hadn't given Brynn coke in the first place."
 Lovitz later apologized to Dick for the remark.

 In early 2007, Dick approached Lovitz at a restaurant and said "I put the Phil Hartman hex on you—you're the next to die."
 On July 10, 2007, Lovitz got into a physical altercation with Dick at the Laugh Factory in Los Angeles.
 Lovitz demanded an apology from Dick, who refused and accused Lovitz of blaming him for Hartman's death.
 Lovitz then smashed Dick's head into the bar.